To Reign in Hell: Solium Infernum Review

 To Reign Is Worth Ambition

-Solium Infernum (SI) is an indie video game that came out in 2009.
+Solium Infernum (SI) is a play-by-email indie video game that came out in 2009.
 I’m not in the habit of covering video games in my blog, but I make an exception for two reasons:

 - SI plays like an elaborate, epic board game, or even a tactical roleplaying game, not like most video games you’re used to.